shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 ### Project-base Repository
 The [project-base repository](https://github.com/shopsys/project-base) is not meant to be extended or depended upon.
 For this reason, the changes in it are not subject to the rules of this BC promise.
-It should be viewed as a template for your own e-commerce projects built on top of Shopsys Framework.
+It should be viewed as a template for your own ecommerce projects built on top of Shopsys Framework.

 This means that the `project-base` should run with any higher minor version of Shopsys Framework, up to the next `MAJOR` version.